Insights on Metal Enrichment and Environmental Effect at $z\approx5-7$ with JWST ASPIRE/EIGER and Chemical Evolution Model: Simple analytical model of chemical evolution

 The feedback strength impacts the metal retention in galaxies.
 Eq. \ref{eq:Z_obs} indicates that the observed metallicity both depends on mass loading factor $\eta$ and the outflow response of star formation $\lambda$.
 From Eq. \ref{eq:Z_obs}, an enhanced $\lambda$ leads to a steeper slope of FMR, which leads to a lower metallicity for a given SFR and stellar mass.
 The mass loading factor $\eta$ sets the normalization of FMR.
-A higher $\eta$ leads to a enhanced metal loss and lowers the metallicity intercept of FMR. \\
+A higher $\eta$ leads to an enhanced metal loss and lowers the metallicity intercept of FMR. \\

-In the third and fourth panel of Fig. \ref{fig:FMR_predictions}, we show the predicted FMR with model 3 and model 4, with galaxies fed by continuous inflow and varying mass loading factor $\eta$ and outflow mode $\beta$.
+In the third and fourth panels of Fig. \ref{fig:FMR_predictions}, we show the predicted FMR with model 3 and model 4, with galaxies fed by continuous inflow and varying mass loading factor $\eta$ and outflow mode $\beta$.
 The FMR is sensitive to both parameters.
 Higher $\eta$ produces lower metallicity at given SFR and stellar mass, consistent with Eq. \ref{eq:Z_obs}, where higher $\eta$ causes stronger metal loss.
 For model 3, metallicity plateaus at low SFRs indicate equilibrium states where metal production balances metal loss.
 These plateaus are higher in metallicity with lower $\eta$ due to less efficient winds.
 Model 4 shows similar behavior, with plateaus at low SFRs where $\beta$ has maximum impact.
-Higher $\beta$ produces higher equilibrium metallicities, as Eq. \ref{eq:eta} and Eq. \ref{eq:Z_steady} show that higher $\beta$ reduces wind efficiency in massive halos, enhancing metal retention.
-Consequently, galaxies reaching equilibrium with high stellar masses and low SFRs show higher metallicities.\\
+Varying $\beta$ changes the dependence on halo mass and modifies the outflow gas content.